Admiralty House, Sydney: Admiralty

-In 1885, the Royal Navy's Australian Squadron was raised to the status of an Admiral's command in recognition of the colony's growing importance.
-The colonial government bought "Wotonga" as residence for the Admiral of the Navy.
+In 1885, the Royal Navy's Australian Squadron was raised to the status of an admiral's command in recognition of the colony's growing importance and the colonial government bought "Wotonga" as his residence.
 The house was renamed "Admiralty House" and additions were made to the property.
 A second storey was added to the house, as was a colonnaded verandah.
 A neo-Gothic style gate lodge was also added to the grounds, as was a covered Admiral's Walk leading down to the berth for the Admiral's barge below.

 In 1913, this part of the history of Admiralty House came to a close when the last British admiral left the house and the Royal Australian Navy took over responsibility for the naval defence of Australia.

 From the Federation of Australia in 1901, the Government House of New South Wales in Farm Cove was used as the Sydney residence of the Governor-General.
 In 1912, the Government of New South Wales decided to put the building to public purposes once more, leaving the Governor-General of the period, Lord Denman, without a Sydney residence.

 Government House

-With the departure of the last British Admiral from Admiralty House in 1913, the Admiralty handed the house back to the New South Wales Government.
+With the departure of the last British admiral from Admiralty House in 1913, the Admiralty handed the house back to the New South Wales Government.
 This provided Lord Denman's successor, Sir Ronald Munro Ferguson, with a Sydney residence.
 Admiralty House was the residence of the Governors-General for the following fifteen years.

-In 1930, during the Great Depression, the Scullin Government had Admiralty House closed, and its contents were sold at Auction in 1931.
+In 1930, during the Great Depression, the Scullin ministry had Admiralty House closed, and its contents were sold at Auction in 1931.
 Governor-General Sir Isaac Isaacs, appointed in 1931, was the first Governor-General to live permanently at Yarralumla, in Canberra.
 During his term, Admiralty House remained empty and neglected.
 Sir Isaac described it in 1934 as being "stripped of its glamour, with no furnishings but a few fine mirrors, its garden wild and overgrown".
 In 1936, the State of New South Wales reopened Admiralty House as the Sydney residence for the new Governor-General, Lord Gowrie.
 The house has been used ever since as a vice-regal establishment.

 Formal title to Admiralty House finally passed from the State Government to the Commonwealth by Crown grant in 1948, on the condition that the house was to be used only as a residence for the Governor-General.